Füße mit Blüten - Zeolith entgiftet im Fußbad

 Answer:

-Add 2 tablespoons of zeolite powder to a bowl of warm water (36–38°C) and soak your feet for 20–30 minutes.
-Then dry your feet thoroughly and apply a generous amount of cream.
+Add 2 tablespoons of zeolite powder to a bowl of warm water (36–38 °C) and soak your feet for 20–30 minutes.
+Afterwards, dry your feet thoroughly and apply a good moisturizer.

 ❓ Can zeolite help with athlete's foot?